durga811/FundMe-smart-contract/README.md

-# This is a crowd funding smart-contract
+# This is a Crowdfunding smart-contract

 This project demonstrates an basic Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.